A Survey of State-Level Cost and Benefit Estimates of Renewable Portfolio Standards

 Findings from this report were presented at the 37th International Association for Energy Economics (IAEE) International Conference in New York, NY in June 2014.
 To download the proceedings posted online, please click here.

-This research is in press with the IAEE Energy Forum.
+This research was also featured in an issue of the IAEE Energy Forum.
 To download the published version, please click here.

 |LBNL Report Number||LBNL-6589E|